pablodecm/phd_thesis/src/101_chapter_1.md

   property of the SM theory.

 Other possible issues, in some cases related with those discussed, have also been raised.
-On of them is the apparent vacuum meta-stability [@degrassi2012higgs] or the strong CP problem [@cheng1988strong].
-Some of these questions can be clarified once the higher precision measurements of the SM become available, which are mainly obtained in particle collider experiments.
+One of them is the apparent vacuum meta-stability [@degrassi2012higgs] and other the so-called strong CP problem [@cheng1988strong].
+Many of these questions can be clarified once the higher precision measurements of the SM become available, which are mainly obtained in particle collider experiments.